UsmanMansoor003/ETL_using_BigQuery-Postgres/README.md

 * Open the command terminal 'cmd'
 * Move into the directory folder of the project where docker file is present
-* Build the docker image using command `docker build . -t sparknetworkchallenge`.
+* Build the docker image using command `docker build . -t dataengineering`.
 The Docker file has been design in a way that it load the data to both the database when you are building the image.
 * However, if you want to manually load the data again just start the docker container and move to folder /opt/script.
 * once you are in the right folder run each individual file with the command `python3 ETL_script_for_PostgresSql.py` and `python3 ETL_script_for_BigQuery.py`
 * --------------- Happy Data Engineering -----------------